Reliable Post hoc Explanations: Modeling Uncertainty in Explainability: Conclusion

 \section{Conclusion}

 We developed a Bayesian framework for generating local explanations along with their associated uncertainty.
 We instantiated this framework to obtain Bayesian versions of LIME and SHAP that output pointwise estimates of feature importances as well as their associated credible intervals.
 These intervals enabled us to infer the quality of the explanations and output explanations that satisfied user specified levels of uncertainty.
 We carried out theoretical analysis that leverages these uncertainty measures (credible intervals) to estimate the values of critical hyperparameters (e.g., the number of perturbations).
 We also proposed a novel sampling technique called \samplingn that leverages uncertainty estimates to determine how to sample perturbations for faster convergence.

-It would be interesting to extend our framework to produce global explanations with uncertainty guarantees and explore how uncertainty quantification can help calibrate user trust in model explanations.
+While the Bayesian framework addresses several critical challenges (i.e., consistency, stability, modeling uncertainty) associated with LIME and SHAP, there are still certain aspects where it would exhibit the same shortcomings as LIME and SHAP \cite{lundberg2017unified, pmlr-v139-agarwal21c}.
+For instance, if the local decision surface of a given black box classifier is highly non-linear, our framework, which relies on local linear approximations, may not be able to capture this non-linear decision surface accurately.
+In addition, if the perturbation sampling procedures used in LIME and SHAP are used in BayesLIME and BayesSHAP, they will likely be vulnerable to the attacks proposed by~\citet{SlackHilgard2020FoolingLIMESHAP}.
+In the future, it would be interesting to extend our framework to produce global explanations with uncertainty guarantees and explore how uncertainty quantification can help calibrate user trust in model explanations.